 What is the weather like during the winter?

-Winter in Jackson Hole ranges from early November to early April.
+Winter in Yellowstone ranges from early November to early April.
 Average high temperatures in the valley during the winter season range from 27F to 52F, (-3C to 11C), but daily temperatures can fluctuate far below freezing at times.
 The valley floor will typically see snow from October through April and in the high alpine elevations, it usually snows from September to June.
-The high elevation of Jackson Hole has been known to create wild temperature fluctuations from night to day, sometimes by 50F degrees or more.
+The high elevation of Yellowstone National Park has been known to create wild temperature fluctuations from night to day, sometimes by 50F degrees or more.
 It is important to come prepared for winter conditions, as they can vary.

 Average highs and lows by winter months: